-- Claims Expenses: defense expenses and taxes; premiums for bonds required in a suit the insurer defends; pre-judgment or post-judgment interest on the amount of the judgment the insurer is obligated to pay; reasonable expenses incurred by an insured at the company's request, including loss of earnings by an insured. - First Aid Expenses reimburses the insured for expenses the insured incurs for giving first aid to others at the time of an accident.
+• Claims Expenses: defense expenses and taxes; premiums for bonds required in a suit the insurer defends; pre-judgment or post-judgment interest on the amount of the judgment the insurer is obligated to pay; reasonable expenses incurred by an insured at the company's request, including loss of earnings by an insured.

+- First Aid Expenses reimburses the insured for expenses the insured incurs for giving first aid to others at the time of an accident.
 Note: In Commercial General Liability, the first aid administered to others is covered under Medical Expense (Coverage C). - Loss Assessment pays up to \$1,000 of the insured's share of any loss assessment charged against the insured by a corporation or association of property owners, when the assessment is made as a result of an occurrence to which Section II applies, or the claim is based on the association's liability arising out of an act of an unpaid elected director, officer, or trustee of the association.

-VII.
-Homeowner's Policy Exclusions
+VI.Homeowner's Policy Exclusions

-A. PROPERTY Excluded, Section I
+A. PROPERTY Excluded:

-- Animals, including fish and birds - Property of roomers, boarders or tenants not related to the insured - Motorized vehicles or aircraft, equipment, and accessories.
+- Animals, including fish and birds. - Property of roomers, boarders or tenants not related to the insured. - Motorized vehicles or aircraft, equipment, and accessories.
 If a car were in storage and the garage burns down or parts were stolen, the vehicle is not covered.
-If you want coverage, you will need a comprehensive auto policy. - Special Note: Homeowner's policies do cover vehicles which are not subject to motor vehicle registration and which are used to service an insured's residence, or designed to assist the handicapped.

-- Land, including the land under the insured's residence - Electronics that cannot be replaced with like kind and quality in the marketplace or any obsolete property (such as a broken down lawnmower or eight-track tape deck) - Merchandise held as samples or for sale
+If you want coverage, you will need a comprehensive auto policy.
+Liability IS covered if someone injures themselves while in/on getting into /getting out of the vehicle. - Special Note: Homeowner's policies do cover vehicles which are not subject to motor vehicle registration and which are used to service an insured's residence, or designed to assist the handicapped. - Land, including the land under the insured's residence. - Electronics that cannot be replaced with like kind and quality in the marketplace or any obsolete property (such as a broken-down lawnmower or eight-track tape deck). - Merchandise held as samples or for sale.

-B. PERILS Excluded on Special Form Policies, Section I
+B. PERILS Excluded on Special Form Policies